Shawnzoom/practicalML/README.md

-# practicalML
+# Submission for the Practical ML Class
-course work for pratical ML
+Please see PDF for the report and analysis of the HAR project